readthedocs/readthedocs.org/docs/team.rst

 * Operations
 * Development

-I'll talk about each below,
-as well as mentioning who is on the team.

 .. note:: You may notice that a number of names appear on multiple teams.
           This is because we are lacking contributors.
           So please be bold and go ahead and contact us,